MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-policy-assignment-edu.md

 Remember that in Teams, users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
 Because the student population is often the largest set of users and they often receive the most restrictive settings, we recommend that you do the following:

-- Edit and use the Global (Org-wide default) policy to restrict capabilities for students.
+- Edit and apply the Global (Org-wide default) policy to restrict capabilities for students.
 - Create a custom policy that allows core capabilities such as private chat and meeting scheduling and assign the policy to your staff and educators.

 Keep in mind that the Global policy will apply to all users in your school until you create a custom policy and assign it to your staff and educators.